em-dash/nabu/NOTES.md

 you can get a reference to a thing by saying `var b = &a`
 - either way, you can always treat `a` like a stack value in the relevant scope, and you can use `&a` to get a reference to it
 # style guide
-- lines longer wider than 100 characters will cause a compile error
+- lines longer wider than 100 characters will cause a compile error (jk)
 - snake case `function_call()`, `variable_name`, `enum_member`, `struct_member`
 - wat case `Type_Name`